 - Hang it in your ocean-themed bar.

-After you have disposed of the old life jacket, check out these leading life jackets on the market today.
+After you have disposed of the old life jacket, check out these best sailing life jackets on the market today.

 It doesn’t matter whether you are out for a quick fishing trip or a longer sea excursion; you should never get onto a boat, yacht, canoe, kayak, or any other vessel wearing a torn life jacket.